 I am a Registered Dietitian-Nutritionist with over 7 years of counseling experience.
 I have a Master of Health Science in Nutrition Degree from Western Carolina University and a Bachelor of Science in Dietetics Degree from Idaho State University.
 I am also a Certified Personal Trainer.
 I specialize in working with clients who have chronic diseases, specifically diabetes, prediabetes, or heart disease, as well as recreational athletes and those looking to improve both their fitness and wellness.

-I am a Registered Dietitian-Nutritionist with over 14 years of medical nutrition counseling experience.
-I have my Master’s degree in Dietetics, Nutrition & Exercise Physiology from Washington State University and Bachelor’s degree in Exercise Physiology from Eastern Washington University.
-I am a Certified Diabetes Care and Education Specialist and Certified Specialist in Pediatric Nutrition.
-My experience is diverse across a wide variety of settings with my specialty being diabetes, weight management, sports nutrition, women’s health to include lactation and pre/post natal, GI health/disorders, and overall health and wellness.
+I am a Registered Dietitian Nutritionist with over 14 years of medical nutrition counseling experience.
+I have my Bachelor's Degree in Exercise Physiologyd, my Master’s degree in Dietetics, Nutrition & Exercise Physiology fand hold additional board certifications - both as a Certified Diabetes Care and Education Specialist (CDCES) and Certified Specialist in Pediatric Nutrition (CSP).
+My experience spans across a wide variety of settings with my specialty being diabetes, weight management, sports nutrition, women’s health to include lactation and pre/post natal, GI health/disorders, and overall health and wellness.
+As a busy mom, I understand how challenging it can be to manage our personal and family health, and I pride myself on being a consistent source of encouragement and guidance for my clients.

 I am a multicultural Registered Dietitian-Nutritionist with over 10 years of experience counseling across a variety of settings and patient populations.
 I have my Master’s and Bachelor’s degrees in Clinical Nutrition from Lehman College, the City University of New York.
 I am also pursuing my certification for personal training through NASM academy to be able to combine healthy eating with exercise recommendations.
 I specialize in supporting people with weight loss, chronic diseases management, GI, and pediatrics goals, as well as folks looking to improve their overall wellbeing.

 For the past 8 years, I have worked as a Registered Dietitian in a variety of settings.
-I was a personal trainer and love to run and do anything outdoors.
-Eating well gives me the energy to maintain my active lifestyle.
-Though I initially got into Nutrition to learn how to fuel my body, my focus shifted as my health declined.
-I was diagnosed with Celiac disease, Lyme disease, SIBO (small intestine bacterial overgrowth), and hypothyroidism.
-However, because of my own battle, I've learned what a huge role nutrition plays in treatment/recovery!
-I love working with clients who have these conditions because I've learned first-hand what works and understand the frustration of not knowing what to eat.
-I also have experience working with G.I. disorders, Eating Disorders, Diabetes management and weight management.
+As a personal trainer, I initially got into nutrition to fuel my body, but my focus shifted as my health declined.
+I was diagnosed with Celiac disease, Lyme disease, SIBO, and hypothyroidism.
+Because of my own battle, I've learned what a huge role nutrition plays in treatment/recovery!
+I love working with clients who have these conditions because I know first-hand what works and understand the frustration of not knowing what to eat.
+I also have experience working with other G.I. disorders, eating disorders, diabetes and weight management.
+On another personal front, my struggle with PCOS and the consequent years of amenorrhea due to over-training unveiled yet another nutritional domain I'm passionate about: fertility.
+The journey wasn't easy, but in the end I learned firsthand the power of informed nutritional and lifestyle changes on hormonal balance and fertility, and I was blessed with twins.
 Let me help take away the fear and bring enjoyment back to eating as you recover your health.

 I am a Registered Dietitian-Nutritionist with over 20 years of counseling experience.
 I have worked with a variety of populations from pediatrics through geriatrics.
 I have also been a corporate Nutrition Specialist Manager and Trainer, but my greatest love has always been working one on one with my clients.
 I specialize in pediatrics from infancy to adolescence, prenatal and postpartum nutrition, as well as diabetes management, cardiac, GI health, weight management and overall wellness.